acivang/lang2idl/README.md

 4. ### About import

-      If import other package, must not use '*' in import code line, because the converter need match the custom type's package, use '*' can't match it nicety.
+      <del>If import other package, must not use '\*' in import code line, because the converter need match the custom type's package, use '\*' can't match it nicety. </del>

-      As well,

 5. ### About property(groovy)